Skip to main content

 Both Windows and *nix (Linux/UNIX) can be found in this dropdown menu as well.
 Use those options to discover Windows servers, Linux servers, guest instances, or VMs themselves, as opposed to their hosts.

-For instructions on how to configure and run these discovery jobs, please refer to Hypervisor Autodiscovery.
+For instructions on how to configure and run these discovery jobs, see Hypervisor Autodiscovery.

 If you are using a hypervisor, a container platform, or an orchestration tool you would like to see supported - please let us know!
 Open a support ticket or email support@device42.com.